Wednesday, February 14, 2024

 Lucy: Close attention to language and its nuances; a sense of adventure and exploration about writing itself, quite apart from the subject matter.

-Monika: Your family emigrated to the United States several times between 1959 and 1963, facing endless financial challenges.
+Monika: Your family emigrated to the United States more than once between 1959 and 1963, navigating repeated moves and serious financial difficulties.
+How did those early experiences shape you?

 Lucy: We emigrated twice, in 1959 and 1960; then my mother and I went back twice to take care of dying grandparents, and those visits were so long that I felt as if I were emigrating all over again when I came back.
 My teenage years weren’t as dramatic, although I did get kicked out of my first high school.